material-motion/tools/README.md

 The [Starmap](https://material-motion.gitbooks.io/material-motion-starmap/content/) describes our long-term, multi-year goals.

 We plan our weekly milestones and roadmap on Discord.
+[Join our channel](https://discord.gg/AJbyYDf).

 ## License